- VOTE NOW! Which Of These Bollywood Actors In Negative Roles Gave You The CHILLS?

 Cut to 2017.
 The radio is replaced by a TV.
 But, the tension in the air is pretty much the same.
 The reprised version is helmed by first-time director Abhay Chopra and he almost manages to pull off it.
 If only there hadn't been loose ends and the writing hadn't faltered down at a few places!
 The few emotional scenes which has been added to peak your confusion instead ends up slowing down the narrative and ungrips the built-up tension.

-The original flick had you engrossed in the cat-and-mouse game between the abuctor and the abuctoree.
+Ittefaq keeps you engrossed with its cat-and-mouse game and nail-biting twists.
 Here's it's more of whose version is more convincing- Vikram's or Maya's.
 The 1970s staple cop Iftakhar has been replaced by Akshaye Khanna who could easily give Sherlock Holmes a run for his money!

 Further, the twist in the climax doesn't quite fit into the puzzle (at least for me, it didn't!) which left me a bit disappointed.